 If you ask retailers what they are most terrified of, the majority will answer: “not selling enough!”
 But is that all?
 And if it is, what is really affecting sales?
 And how can retailers regain their competitive advantage?

 The quest was set, so we decided to dig deeper and find out what are the main frightening facts that may influence sales and buying behavior.
 The results are summarized in the infographic below:

 So what can we learn from this?

-Retailers are sometimes afraid of embracing the latest tech advancements — when, rather, what they should be afraid of is becoming mummies.
+Retailers are sometimes afraid of embracing the latest tech advancements — but the risks behind using outdated software systems are often far greater.
 Updated technology supports retailers by making the selling process easier and faster.
-Not only: integrated management systems also give retailers a much needed overview over their business, enabling them to keep track of their sales, performance, costs and stock at all times.
-This means, no more out-of-stock nightmares; and no more taking potentially disastrous decisions based purely on your guts.
+Not only: integrated management systems also give retailers a much needed overview of their business processes and performance, enabling them to keep track of their sales, costs and stock at all times.
+This means, no more out-of-stock nightmares; and no more taking potentially disastrous decisions based purely on pure feelings.

 Infographic designed by Guillermo Vázquez Bustelo, graphic designer